oracle/terraform-provider-oci/website/docs/d/database_management_managed_database_user_data_access_containers.html.markdown

 The following attributes are exported:

-* `items` - An array of Container resources.
+* `items` - An array of container resources.
-	* `name` - The name of a container included in this attribute if it does not apply to all containers.
+	* `name` - The name of the container included in the attribute.